compostbrain/bookmar_manager/README.md

 - X User

 ## Features
-- As a user, I want to sign up for a free account by providing a user name, password and email
+- X As a user, I want to sign up for a free account by providing a user name, password and email
 - X As a user, I want to sign in and out of Blocmarks
 - As a user, I want to email a URL to Blocmarks and have it saved in the Blocmarks database
 - As a user, I want to see an index of all topics and their bookmarks